gaia-platform/GaiaPlatform/README.md

 been violated.
 To proceed to get a clean analysis by this script, any returned errors need to be addressed by fixing or suppression before it will continue.

-In addition to executing this script on its won, the command line `./build.sh --lint` can be used to automatically execute this script after a successful build has completed.
+In addition to executing this script on its own, the command line `./build.sh --lint` can be used to automatically execute this script after a successful build has completed.

 The currently implemented formatters and analyzers are: